martiiiina/ML4Science/README.md

 ```
 # Neuronal Avalanches, ATM, and Coherence Analysis Pipeline

 This pipeline processes patient EEG data to extract **neuronal avalanches**, compute **Avalanche Transition Matrices (ATMs)**, and calculate **functional coherence** features.
 The output is a tabular dataset suitable for machine learning or statistical analysis.
+The data used in this project belongs to the UPHummel Lab.
+To run the scripts, you can start with the classification part by using the pre-processed tabular datasets, which already contain the extracted features.
+These datasets are ready for analysis and machine learning tasks, so there's no need to repeat the preprocessing steps.
+Hereafter, all the steps followed for the analysis are anyway illustrated.

 ---